nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `clear /t [/a]`

-> An `/a` optional flag will request dowat to clear all tasks, both marked done and not yet marked done.
+> An `/a` optional flag will request the TaskBook to clear all tasks, both marked done and not yet marked done.

 Examples:
 * `clear /t` <br>